-In 2017, the Compensation Committee did not grant restricted stock awards to NEOs.
-Rather, in January 2017, the Compensation Committee granted restricted stock units to the NEOs.
-With respect to the restricted stock units, the Compensation Committee assessed each current NEO's individual performance for 2016, our overall company performance in 2016 (including the performance factors detailed above under "Performance Highlights and Assessment of Company Performance" and "Annual Cash Bonus Awards") and the levels of equity compensation paid by other companies with whom we compete for executive talent.
-Based on this assessment, the Compensation Committee determined that the following restricted stock units be granted to our current NEOs with respect to 2016, in the amounts and on the dates set forth below to reward them for services performed in 2016.
+In January 2018, the Compensation Committee granted restricted stock units to the NEOs.
+With respect to the restricted stock units, the Compensation Committee assessed each current NEO's individual performance for 2017, our overall company performance in 2017 and the levels of equity compensation paid by other companies with whom we compete for executive talent.
+Based on this assessment, the Compensation Committee determined that the following restricted stock units be granted to our current NEOs with respect to 2017, in the amounts and on the dates set forth below to reward them for services performed in 2017.
 These restricted stock units vest as to one-third of the shares underlying the awards on the first anniversary of the grant date, and they vest as to the remaining shares in equal quarterly installments over the next two years.
-Settlement of the restricted stock units is deferred following vesting and the restricted stock units will not be settled until the earliest to occur of (1) January 24, 2021, (2) the death or disability of the NEO, (3) the separation from service of the NEO, or (4) a change in control of the Company.
+Settlement of the restricted stock units is deferred following vesting and the restricted stock units will not be settled until the earliest to occur of (1) January 9, 2022, (2) the death or disability of the NEO, (3) the separation from service of the NEO, or (4) a change in control of the Company.
 Each restricted stock unit will entitle the holder to dividend equivalents in the form of the Company's common stock, which dividend equivalent payments will be settled on the date the related restricted stock unit is settled.
-We believe these restricted stock unit awards assist the Company in retaining NEOs.
+We believe these restricted stock unit awards assist the Company in retaining the NEOs and the deferral provisions effectively create a mandatory post-vesting holding period to ensure a long-term alignment horizon.